Knowledge Exchange at ICMS

 Study Groups with Industry

-The European Study Groups with Industry (ESGI) started in Oxford in 1968 and now there are 5-7 meetings held annually all across Europe, with the UK hosting one every year.
-ICMS was pleased to sponsor an industry challenge at ESGI 167 hosted by the University of Kent in July 2022, and ICMS co-hosted ESGI 171 with the Maxwell Institute for Mathematical Sciences in July 2023.
-The next UK ESGI will be hosted by the University of Birmingham in July 2024.
+The European Study Groups with Industry (ESGI) started in Oxford in 1968 and there are now several meetings held annually all across Europe, with the UK hosting one every year.
+The ICMS was pleased to sponsor an industry challenge at ESGI 167 hosted by the University of Kent in July 2022, and we co-hosted ESGI 171 with the Maxwell Institute for Mathematical Sciences in July 2023.
+The University of Birmingham will host ESGI 180 in June 2024.

 Modelling Camps